 With so many options in tile to choose from, it’s a good idea to choose the right tile size to make the space seem bigger.
 This isn’t necessarily just using small tiles either, which is a common misconception.
 For the floor area, it’s actually going to make the kitchen look larger with tile that is at least a 12 x 12-inch square, which used to be the industry standard.
 Nowadays, a 12×24-inch tile is even more common and standard of a floor size.
 You can go even larger than that!
 That way you’ll have fewer grout lines so that the tile makes the floor space seem open and uncluttered.

 Choosing the right tile is really important if you have a galley kitchen that is long and narrow.
 This is pretty much the only style of a small kitchen where large tiles won’t work, and you’ll have to pick some that are a bit smaller.
 For any other type of small kitchen, larger tiles should be ideal in the space for the flooring.

 The tile on the walls of your kitchen is something you can get a little creative with in kitchen wall tile designs.
-No matter which style of tile you choose, you can trick the eye into making the space seem larger by the way the tile is placed on the wall or the direction it goes.
+No matter which style of tile you choose, the right backsplash for a small kitchen can trick the eye into making the space seem larger by the way the tile is placed on the wall or the direction it goes.
 Of course, the tile can be laid in a vertical or horizontal direction, but the optimal way is to lay it on a diagonal, or even a herringbone pattern, depending on the shape of the tile.